kblackston23/Chat-App/README.md

 - The chat must provide users with two additional communication features: sending images and location data.
 - Data gets stored online and offline.

+Tools Used

+- Node.js
+- React Native
+- Expo
+- Google firebase
+- Gifted Chat

+Installation

+- Fork or download this repo
+- npm/yarn install int he terminal to install dependencies

+How to use

+- Download and install app
+- Install Expo globally (npm install --global expo-cli)
+- Use command (expo start) to start the app
+- Open the app with Android Studio on your pc or with the Expo Go app on your smartphone